>play conference 2016

 New media has been transforming the process of how content gets created, published, distributed and consumed.
 New Media, New Voices brings together makers and business people to discuss current and future phenomena that are altering the relationships between suits, creatives, and fans, and enabling a fresh crop of voices to be heard.

-The proliferation of social media networks has led young adults to establish not just online identities that may differ from their real-life personas, but also identities that may differ by platform.
-Consequently, users' relationships to brands on each of these different (albeit increasingly similar) platforms may vary based on content, tone, and style.
+Digital marketing is more complex today than ever before.
+The proliferation of social media networks has led young adults to establish multiple online identities that differ by platform.
+Consequently, users' relationships to brands on each of these different platforms may vary based on content, tone, and style.
 This panel will cover the ins-and-outs of how consumers manage identities and relationships across multiple social networks, and how brands can update their marketing toolkit to stay relevant in an ever-shifting digital landscape.

 The music industry has seen incredible shift over the past decade and technology has been at the helm of this transformation.
 Amidst streaming companies, innovations in the live event experience and emerging artist business model, the landscape looks entirely different today, than ever.
 Join us to meet today’s key players, learn how they’re transforming how we engage with music – and how they envision this space evolving in decades to come.